 For around $10 you can grow fresh salad fixings to harvest for months

 We are eating salads most every night now.
-They’re healthy and I love the variety, a different mix of greens each night.
+They’re healthy and I love the variety I can get by having a different mix of greens each night.
 The fixings can get expensive, especially if I want to eat organic.
 Here’s a simple way to grow some of your salad over the next few months and save a bunch of money.
 Learn to grow salads in pots & tubs.

 You will need four simple things to grow salads in pots:

 - A pot or tub that will hold at least 4 inches of potting soil.
 I use inexpensive clear tubs from the store and drill holes in the bottom for good drainage.
 Any kind of plastic or ceramic pot will work.
 Think wide and shallow.

 - Leaf lettuce starts (for a quick harvest) or a package of loose leaf lettuce seed.

 - Quality potting soil – it’s all about the soil!
 Get a light airy mixture, something recommended for growing in pots.
 Use organic potting soil, if possible.
 Why go through all the trouble and put chemicals on it!

 - Fertilizer – Lettuce will require nitrogen to grow tender new leaves.
 Try a well-balanced 5-5-5 natural fertilizer.
 Lettuce is quick growing, so only one application should be needed.

 Planting in pots and tubs will give you quick access to your harvest.
 My tub is on the deck, in a place that gets morning sun and afternoon shade.
 I can walk out and get what I want for tonight’s salad.
 What could be easier?